Maurice Maeterlinck's Pelléas and Mélisande (1892)

 (Act III Scene 3 of Maurice Maeterlinck's Pélléas et Mélisande (1892).
 English translation by Richard Hovey.

-Being more familiar with older plays I couldn't help being reminded of the scene in The Changeling where Deflores takes Alonzo for a tour of the "full strength" of the castle in Alicante.
+Being more familiar with even older plays than Pelléas and Mélisande I couldn't help being reminded of the scene in Middleton and Rowley's The Changeling where Deflores takes Alonzo for a tour of the "full strength" of the castle in Alicante.

 Unlike Alonzo, Pelléas gets out alive.
-Golaud has just run across his half-brother messing around with Golaud's young wife Mélisande in a way that thoroughly disturbs him, but he isn't sure.
+Late the previous night Golaud ran across his half-brother messing around with Golaud's young wife Mélisande (III.2).
+He's thoroughly disturbed, but he isn't sure.

 *